robenkleene/design-references/ios/procreate.md

 ## Grid

-There's no built-in grids in Procreate.
+- Toggle on with `Actions > Canvas > Drawing Guide`
+- Edit with `Actions > Canvas > Edit Drawing Guide`

+### Hack

-The work around is to use the `Texture > Grid` brush and to paint the whole canvas without lifting your finger.
+There's also a hack for making a grid with a brush, choose the `Texture > Grid` brush and to paint the whole canvas without lifting your finger.

 ## Layers